fuinha/sdk/devices/TheThingsUno/README.md

-# The Things Uno SDK
+# The Things Uno Library

 ## Introduction